 Born in Copenhagen, Denmark, October 19, 1853.
 Studied Architecture in Danish Royal Academy.
-Member of the National Academy of Design and of the National Institute of Arts and Letters; St. Botolph Club, Boston, Lotus, National Arts and Salmagundi Clubs, New York, and of the Art Club of Philadelphia.
-Awarded Inness Prize, Salmagundi Club, 1904; Shaw Purchase Prize, Society of American Artists, 1904; Gold Medal, St. Louis Exposition, 1904; Webb Prize, Society of American Artists, 1905; Inness Gold Medal, National Academy of Design, 1907; Medal of the Third Class, Carnegie Institute, 1908; Bronze Medal, International Exposition, Buenos Aires, 1910; Temple Gold Medal, The Pennsylvania Academy of the Fine Arts, 1912.
-Walter Lippincott Prize, The Pennsylvania Academy of the Fine Arts, 1913; The Jennie Sesnan Gold Medal, The Pennsylvania Academy of the Fine Arts, 1916.
+Member of the National Academy of Design and of the National Institute of Arts and Letters; St. Botolph Club, Boston, Lotus, National Arts and Salmagundi Club, New York, and of the Art Club of Philadelphia.
+Awarded Inness Prize, Salmagundi Club, 1904; Shaw Purchase Prize, Society of American Artists, 1904; Gold Medal, St. Louis Exposition, 1904; Webb Prize, Society of American Artists, 1905; Inness Gold Medal, National Academy of Design, 1907; Mcdal of the Third Class, Carnegie Institute, 1908; Bronze Medal, International Exposition, Buenos Aires, 1910; Temple Gold Medal, The Pennsylvania Academy of the Fine Arts, 1912.
+Walter Lippincott Prize, The Pennsylvania Academy of the Fine Arts, 1913.
 Instructor in Drawing and Painting.